ankiboyz/AIUEngine/README.md

        Here, there would be a need for an error fork as well , in case if error happens then decision cannot only be forked for true/false.
 Would be needed for advance use cases.; for now false also handles error cases.
-    h. processing type of stage returns boolean op : True denotes exec happened fine, False denotes some error happened. the stage processor methods can return the boolean o/p or a response dictinary of a specific structure.
+    h. processing type of stage returns boolean op : True denotes exec happened fine, False denotes some error happened. the stage processor methods can return the boolean o/p or a response dictionary of a specific structure.
     e.
 Every Stage should have the STAGE_PROCESSOR key , if no method need be invoked then put in blank for method, if no module need be imported then put in blank for module; if no logic need be executed in this stage, then just put in blank for both module and method ; but stage should have the STAGE_PROCESSOR key.